Sliding Miter Saw

 A sliding miter saw can make all the same cuts that a non-sliding saw can.
 The only time that a sliding miter saw will struggle is with complex angles.
 Sometimes the extreme angles will be restricted when working with a sliding miter saw.

 The blades for your sliding miter saw will have to match the blade size of the saw you have.
 You can get different blade types to match the material you are cutting.
+But before all this, you must know how to change the blade.

 Sliding Miter Safety